Chikayo-k/pp1-hotspring-ck/README.md

 - Map can lead customers to our partner's website.
 - Recommendation links are linked to our partner's pages.
 - A sign-up form to increase our customer list and provide newsletters and vouchers to users.
+- The contact page is featured and provides contact information in there.

 **Colour Scheme**